The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Staff should act as reading role models in one of the below ways, or in another way that suits their setting:

-Having 'guess the reader' displays with photos of staff favourite reading materials or bookshelves
+Having 'guess the reader' displays with photos of staff favourite reading materials / bookshelves

-Taking part in social media reading challenges, eg. 'post a photo of your reading lunch'
+Taking part in online reading challenges shared with the school community, e.g. 'post a photo of your reading lunch'

 Sharing reading materials recommendation videos